Introduction#

 Turnstile#

-Cloudflare’s Turnstile allows challenges anywhere on your site.
+Cloudflare’s Turnstile is a privacy-preserving CAPTCHA alternative that allows challenges anywhere on your site.
 It runs in standard browsers, including mobile – even native mobile apps – when using WebView.
 Implicit rendering auto-loads on static pages, while explicit rendering offers control over when and where it appears, ideal for dynamic content or Single-Page Applications (SPAs).
 Learn more about the differences here.

 Enterprise customers can also take advantage of Ephemeral IDs, which can help track bots over longer time periods and rate limit based on these IDs instead of IPs or other characteristics.

 Note: While Turnstile can be run in invisible mode, it is recommended to use managed mode for login and signup forms to provide users with a clear indication that an action is taking place.
-Additionally, the Turnstile Siteverify API should be triggered when the user clicks the button, initiating the POST request.
+Alternatively, another option is to set it up with interaction-only.
+Additionally, the Turnstile Siteverify API should be triggered when the user clicks the button, initiating the POST request; (or while / before the user is already filling out the form).

-When integrating on mobile, address common issues to ensure smooth functionality.
+When integrating on mobile, address common issues like WebView configuration and JavaScript interface to ensure smooth functionality.

 It is also suggested to integrate Turnstile with WAF and Bot Management.